Generic name: onabotulinumtoxinA (Botox) [ ON-a-BOT-ue-LYE-num-TOX-in-A ]

 What is onabotulinumtoxinA (Botox)?

-Botox is also used to treat certain eye muscle conditions caused by nerve disorders.
+Botox is also used to treat certain eye muscle conditions caused by nerve disorders in adults and children who are at least 12 years old.
 This includes uncontrolled blinking or spasm of the eyelids, and a condition in which the eyes do not point in the same direction.

-Botox is also used to prevent chronic migraine headaches in adults who have migraines for more than 15 days per month, each lasting 4 hours or longer.
+Botox is also used in adults to prevent chronic migraine headaches that occur more than 15 days per month and last 4 hours or longer.
 Botox should not be used to treat a common tension headache.

-Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles.
+Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles in adults.

-Botox may also be used for other purposes not listed in this medication guide.
+Botox may also be used for purposes not listed in this medication guide.

 The botulinum toxin contained in this medicine can spread to other body areas beyond where it was injected.
 This can cause serious life-threatening side effects.

-Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.
-Some of these effects can occur up to several hours or several weeks after an injection.
+Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe eye irritation, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.

 Before taking this medicine

-You should not receive this medication if you are allergic to botulinum toxin, or if you have:
+You should not be treated with Botox if you are allergic to botulinum toxin, or if you have:

 an infection in the area where the medicine will be injected; or